Front by Front

-Front by Front is an album by Front 242, released in 1988, and has been labelled as "easily one of the greatest industrial albums ever made".
+Front by Front is the fourth studio album by Front 242, released in 1988, and has been labelled as "easily one of the greatest industrial albums ever made".
 The album was reissued in 1992 by Sony Music Entertainment.
 The song "Headhunter" became an industrial dancefloor hit, accompanied by a music video directed by Anton Corbijn, and has since been subject to over 20 remixes.

 Miss Kittin used "First In / First Out" on her mix album A Bugged Out Mix.